ziptrigo/qr_code/WARP.md

 2. API interface
 The backend service is implemented in Django.
 The APIs are:
    2.1.
 Create QR code: A POST endpoint with the payload described above.
    2.2.
+Edit QR code: A PUT endpoint that allows updating the QR code name only.
+        Other fields (content, format, etc.) are read-only.
+   2.3.
 Retrieve QR code: An endpoint that will save in the DB the number
         of times the QR code was read (ie, the endpoint was called) and forward the user to the original url.